 "That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives."
 Carl Sagan, Pale Blue Dot

 We only have one place to call home so let's love our planet this April.
-Check out these lists and blogs of all things planet-related to celebrate Earth Day on April 22, World Day on April 23, Garden Week from April 4–8 and National Parks Week from April 15–22.
+Check out these lists and blogs of all things planet-related to celebrate Earth Day on April 22, National Park Week from April 20-28 and Garden Month.

 For Kids and Teens

 - Read these great outdoors picture booksopens a new window and gardening picture booksopens a new window for young children.